суббота, 13 мая 2017 г.

 Both parts include the banquet scenes: the marriage celebration in Part I, the Oprichniki feast in Part II.
 White swans with silver crowns vs black swans with golden crowns, the festive hymn for the newlywed vs Fyodor's song about murder.
 The lyrics of these songs echo each other: "Open the gates, greet the newlywed..." vs "Hack the gates with axes, chop the boyars' heads off..."

-During the wedding feast Anastasia wears pearl temple pendants.
+During the wedding feast, Anastasia wears pearl temple pendants.
 In Part II these pendants are tellingly attached to Fyodor’s mask, hinting at him replacing Anastasia: holy union blessed by church vs unholy, "unnatural" union with Fyodor.

 Alexei's outburst sets the ground for the future conflict in Part III and foreshadows Alexei's downfall: he doesn't understand Ivan as well as Malyuta does, and he isn't as trusted as Fyodor.
-Alexei attempts to impose his will on the tsar, just as boyars did; he wants more power for himself.
+Alexei attempts to impose his will on the tsar, just as the boyars did; he wants more power for himself.

 Fyodor's jealousy is triggered by Ivan's words "No one loves me...".
 He stops dancing and removes the mask, and Ivan has to reassure him with a glance.

-The tsar and his accomplices display almost supernatural understanding, akin to a hive-mind: after Fyodor spots the assassin, Ivan immediately realizes what’s going on, and he doesn't need any words or gestures to give Malyuta the order to act.
+The tsar and his accomplices display almost supernatural understanding, akin to a hive mind: after Fyodor spots the assassin, Ivan immediately realizes what’s going on, and he doesn't need any words or gestures to give Malyuta the order to act.
 This whole sequence is eerily played as if they are communicating by means of telepathy.

 The Oprichinki feast is filmed in color.
 The high-contrast red lighting makes this scene surreal as if the action takes place in hell.
-It is during this episode that Ivan wholly assumes the role of devil, displaying almost supernatural ability to manipulate his followers and enemies alike.
+It is during this episode that Ivan wholly assumes the role of the devil, displaying the almost supernatural ability to manipulate his followers and enemies alike.
 The feast reminds of a witches' sabbath, a devilish hallucination.
 This impression is strengthened when the colorful sequence is interrupted by a brief black-and-white scene with Pyotr waiting inside the church: as if Vladimir for a moment has managed to shake off the hypnosis or to awaken from a nightmare.

 _____________________________________________

 There are also Swan Lake allusions: white swans on the wedding feast vs black swans on the Oprichniki's feast, Anastasia in white ("white swan" - a traditional Russian metaphor for a beautiful woman) is replaced by Fyodor in black - like Odette and her twin/double Odile.
 Odile's ecstatic pas de deux - and Fyodor's fiery dance, both with many repeated rotations.
-The tsar himself - an imposing bird of prey, like evil sorcerer Rothbart who is traditionally portrayed as hawk/vulture in Russian ballet.
+The tsar himself - an imposing bird of prey, like evil sorcerer Rothbart who is traditionally portrayed as a hawk/vulture in Russian ballet.

 _____________________________________________